surniaulula/wpsso-am/readme.txt

 * **New Features**
 	* *None*
 * **Improvements**
-	* Added translation function calls to all option labels in the settings pages and metaboxes.
+	* Added translation function calls to all option labels and popup help messages.
 	* Updated the text domain in preparation for plugin import to translate.wordpress.org.
 * **Bugfixes**
 	* *None*